talon-one/talon_go/docs/AdditionalCampaignProperties.md

 `func (o *AdditionalCampaignProperties) SetCreatedLoyaltyPointsEffectCount(v int32)`

 SetCreatedLoyaltyPointsEffectCount gets a reference to the given int32 and assigns it to the CreatedLoyaltyPointsEffectCount field.

+### GetCustomEffectCount

+`func (o *AdditionalCampaignProperties) GetCustomEffectCount() int32`

+GetCustomEffectCount returns the CustomEffectCount field if non-nil, zero value otherwise.

+### GetCustomEffectCountOk

+`func (o *AdditionalCampaignProperties) GetCustomEffectCountOk() (int32, bool)`

+GetCustomEffectCountOk returns a tuple with the CustomEffectCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasCustomEffectCount

+`func (o *AdditionalCampaignProperties) HasCustomEffectCount() bool`

+HasCustomEffectCount returns a boolean if a field has been set.

+### SetCustomEffectCount

+`func (o *AdditionalCampaignProperties) SetCustomEffectCount(v int32)`

+SetCustomEffectCount gets a reference to the given int32 and assigns it to the CustomEffectCount field.

+### GetDiscountCount

+`func (o *AdditionalCampaignProperties) GetDiscountCount() float32`

+GetDiscountCount returns the DiscountCount field if non-nil, zero value otherwise.

+### GetDiscountCountOk

+`func (o *AdditionalCampaignProperties) GetDiscountCountOk() (float32, bool)`

+GetDiscountCountOk returns a tuple with the DiscountCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasDiscountCount

+`func (o *AdditionalCampaignProperties) HasDiscountCount() bool`

+HasDiscountCount returns a boolean if a field has been set.

+### SetDiscountCount

+`func (o *AdditionalCampaignProperties) SetDiscountCount(v float32)`

+SetDiscountCount gets a reference to the given float32 and assigns it to the DiscountCount field.

+### GetDiscountEffectCount

+`func (o *AdditionalCampaignProperties) GetDiscountEffectCount() int32`

+GetDiscountEffectCount returns the DiscountEffectCount field if non-nil, zero value otherwise.

+### GetDiscountEffectCountOk

+`func (o *AdditionalCampaignProperties) GetDiscountEffectCountOk() (int32, bool)`

+GetDiscountEffectCountOk returns a tuple with the DiscountEffectCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasDiscountEffectCount

+`func (o *AdditionalCampaignProperties) HasDiscountEffectCount() bool`

+HasDiscountEffectCount returns a boolean if a field has been set.

+### SetDiscountEffectCount

+`func (o *AdditionalCampaignProperties) SetDiscountEffectCount(v int32)`

+SetDiscountEffectCount gets a reference to the given int32 and assigns it to the DiscountEffectCount field.

+### GetFrontendState

+`func (o *AdditionalCampaignProperties) GetFrontendState() string`

+GetFrontendState returns the FrontendState field if non-nil, zero value otherwise.

+### GetFrontendStateOk

+`func (o *AdditionalCampaignProperties) GetFrontendStateOk() (string, bool)`

+GetFrontendStateOk returns a tuple with the FrontendState field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasFrontendState

+`func (o *AdditionalCampaignProperties) HasFrontendState() bool`

+HasFrontendState returns a boolean if a field has been set.

+### SetFrontendState

+`func (o *AdditionalCampaignProperties) SetFrontendState(v string)`

+SetFrontendState gets a reference to the given string and assigns it to the FrontendState field.

+### GetLastActivity

+`func (o *AdditionalCampaignProperties) GetLastActivity() time.Time`

+GetLastActivity returns the LastActivity field if non-nil, zero value otherwise.

+### GetLastActivityOk

+`func (o *AdditionalCampaignProperties) GetLastActivityOk() (time.Time, bool)`

+GetLastActivityOk returns a tuple with the LastActivity field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasLastActivity

+`func (o *AdditionalCampaignProperties) HasLastActivity() bool`

+HasLastActivity returns a boolean if a field has been set.

+### SetLastActivity

+`func (o *AdditionalCampaignProperties) SetLastActivity(v time.Time)`

+SetLastActivity gets a reference to the given time.Time and assigns it to the LastActivity field.

 ### GetRedeemedLoyaltyPointsCount